andrewfulton9/andrewfulton9.github.io/_posts/2016-10-01-county-choropleth-colorbar.md

 |Adams    |1992   |281386            |
 |...      |...    |...               |

-In this tutorial I am only interested in the data for 2015 though so lets isolate the data for that year.
+In this tutorial, I am only interested in the data for 2015 though so lets isolate the data for that year.

 ```python
 df_2015 = full_df[full_df['year'] == 2015]